Rakeshkm04/Todo_list/README.md

  i used to like html, css, bootstrap and main i mean the most import part is the javascript in this concept learn and make sure for the list and combine this concept of the todo list of the normal project.

+ and make new project in a week and learn lot's of things like the project of new model and through this project we learn lot's of things like main parts of the project is adding functionality of the code in the technologies like html, css and javascript and i though i also not doing a word work and this kind of hardwork is not important in the life think for this thing and make more hard work.